Provably Data-driven Multiple Hyper-parameter Tuning with Structured Loss Function: Conclusion and Future Works

 \section{Conclusion and Future Works}

 Our paper established a general learning-theoretic framework for data-driven hyperparameter tuning with implicitly defined loss functions.
 By bridging statistical learning theory and model theory, we derived the first general sample-complexity guarantees for multi-dimensional hyperparameter tuning ($\alpha \in \mathbb{R}^p$), thereby resolving a key open question in the existing literature.
+Additionally, we establish the first lower bound construction for this general setting.
 Furthermore, we demonstrated that by leveraging additional algebraic structure and explicit solution paths, we can bypass the general worst-case analysis to achieve significantly tighter bounds.
 Finally, we illustrated the versatility of our framework through new applications in sparse learning and robust optimization.

 Our work opens two primary questions for future research.
 First, the fundamental lower bounds for the general bi-level setting remain unknown.
 Although we established matching lower bounds for specific cases with explicit solution paths (Section \ref{sec:refined-structure-improved-bound}), determining the minimax lower bound for the general implicitly defined setting is an important open problem.
 Second, our current framework relies on semi-algebraic geometry.
 A natural extension is to generalize this logic-based approach to \textit{o-minimal structures} \citep{van1998tame}, such as Pfaffian functions.
 This would extend our guarantees to a much broader class of machine learning objectives involving transcendental functions like $\exp$, $\log$, and $\tanh$, moving beyond the polynomial limitations of the current work.